athensresearch/athens/README.self-hosted.md

 Athens the team has tested the backend beta server on DigitalOcean the most, and not as much yet on other cloud providers like AWS or GCP.

-A minimum of 4gb of memory are needed.
+A minimum of 4gb of memory is needed.

 ![image](https://user-images.githubusercontent.com/8952138/141150237-dce5f183-f25c-4a9b-9526-dcc310c09a44.png)